 Mrs. Claus’s slightly muffled voice came from under the house.
 “Hello?
 I’m all right … but could someone call an ambulance?
 Please.”

-The curtain slowly came down on both the stage and Franklin’s livelihood.
+The curtain slowly came down on both the stage.

 Still with his bankers box, Franklin climbed past seated patrons in his row and ran for the stage.
 So many thoughts raced through his mind.
 One of which was, I am living The Wizard of Oz.
-The scene on the stage oddly resembled Dorothy Gale’s unannounced arrival in the land over the rainbow.
+The scene on the stage oddly resembled Dorothy Gale’s unannounced arrival in the land somewhere over the rainbow.
 Franklin would have sold all the pizza in New York to swap lives with that silly girl from Kansas in that moment.
 She had ruby slippers, Glenda the Good Witch of the North, a scarecrow, a man made of tin, and a cowardly lion.
 She had tons of help.
-Now he had only one commissionable client in the show, months of back due monthly maintenance fees, no job, and there was no Glenda in sight.
+Now the agency had only one commissionable client in the show and he still had months of back due monthly maintenance fees, no job, and there was no Glenda in sight.
 He hated that movie.
 Forget Dorothy.

 # # #